LOADING ...

 Handicapped never here anyway."

-Well, I said goodnight to my friend
+Well, I goodnight to my newfound friend

 A bit of how it feels

-She says "Don't feel sorry, don't sad,
+She says "Don't sorry, don't feel sad,

-I was arrested once at a demo
+I was arrested at a protest demo

 And the had to let me go.

-Anyway, I look at it way--
+Anyway, I look at it this

 In fifty years you'll be in worse than I am now.